 Yes, there is no limit to the number of abstracts that you may submit.
 Authors who submit multiple abstracts should be prepared to make arrangements for alternative presenters to attend in case more than one abstract is accepted.

-You can still submit the abstract to ACPA’s Annual Meeting if it has been presented previously.
-Please indicate this where requested during the submission process.
+You can still submit the abstract to ACPA’s Annual Meeting if it has been presented previously, as long as it has not been published in a peer-reviewed journal (please see the above question/answer), or as an official ACPA sanctioned webinar.
+During the submission process, please indicate this in the submission portal in the “objectives and previous presentation” section.
 If a significant number of attendees could obtain or have obtained this information elsewhere, it may cause your abstract to receive a lower rating.

 Privacy & Cookies Policy